hankwarner/Netsuite-Drawer-React/README.md

 # Description

 This project is a Google Chrome extension that allows Supply.com sales reps to access customer and item data from Netsuite ERP/CRM to Supply.com.
-To run the extension, activate the extension and .

 Navigate to a customer record in Netsuite and click the Supply.com logo in the top right corner.
 Three options will be displayed: